Los Angeles Declares State Of Emergency As Fires Intensify

 The largest brush fire in Los Angeles’ history made hundreds of residents flee their Los Angeles, Burbank, and Glendale homes on Saturday through a mandatory or voluntary evacuation.
 Covering nearly 8 square miles just north of downtown L.A., the fire has burned so far three structures — including two residences.

-But Los Angeles is not the only county affected, giant sequoia trees near Yosemite National Park were also involved in the fire, spreading the emergency to Washington State, Oregon, and Montana.
+But Los Angeles is not the only county affected.
+Giant sequoia trees near Yosemite National Park were also involved in a fire, spreading the emergency to Washington State, Oregon, and Montana.

 It’s not helping that the West Coast has been suffering from extreme heat this past week.
 Even San Francisco, a city that is known for having overall cooler temperatures, reached a record-breaking 115°F in its southern parts.

-Considering brush fires can be closely linked to high temperatures and climate change in general, all of these record-breaking natural phenomena happening right now throughout the country is bound to spark a conversation on climate change — or at least it should.
+Considering brush fires can be closely linked to high temperatures and climate change in general, all of these record-breaking natural phenomena happening right now throughout the country is bound to spark a conversation on climate change.

 Sen. Bernie Sanders said on Thursday that he thinks “it is pretty dumb not to ask some hard questions about why more rain is now falling, and has fallen in the Houston area, as I understand it, than any time that people can have measured.”